yszh8/chatc.github.io/_pages/about.md

 # Research

 My research interests lie in AI, NLP, and LLMs.
 Specifically, I am interested in building distributed Multi-Agent LLM Systems for Work (MA-LLM4Work), enabling multi-agent systems to function as collaborative organizational entities, similar to human society, to automate or augment human work.
-My research includes two major directions:
+It involves two parts of research in diverse domains:

 ### 1. Scalable, efficient, trustworthy, and collaborative Large Language Model Agent systems

 From a technical perspective, I aim to explore how multiple language models can work together intelligently (Agent × NLP/LLM).
 For instance:
 - How can we design mechanisms for efficient, accurate, and context-aware communication between LLMs?
 - How can we harness collective intelligence across multiple agents for complex reasoning and high-stakes decision-making?
 - What technological, ethical, and policy frameworks are needed for the responsible integration of such systems into society?